-Annette Lege (49) has been a Chief Accounting Officer and Head of Finance and Corporate Services ("FCS") Business Services for Invesco Ltd. since March 2017.
+Annette Lege (50) has been a Chief Accounting Officer and Head of Finance and Corporate Services ("FCS") Business Services for Invesco Ltd. since March 2017.
 In this role, she is responsible for all aspects of Corporate Accounting including group financial reporting, internal controls and group accounting policies.
 Ms. Lege also manages Invesco's Finance operations and shared service centers and has held this role since September 2015.
-Previously, Ms. Lege was Head of FCS Transformation Office from October

-2013 through September 2015, with responsibility for business transformation initiatives taking place across FCS at Invesco.
+Previously, Ms. Lege was Head of FCS Transformation Office from October 2013 through September 2015, with responsibility for business transformation initiatives taking place across FCS at Invesco.
 Before assuming that role in October 2013, Ms. Lege held the position of North American Corporate Controller at Invesco from March 2007 to October 2013.
-Ms. Lege is also a CPA, is licensed by FINRA as a Financial Operations Principal, and is a member of the Texas State Board of Public Accountants.
 Ms. Lege earned a BBA in accounting from the University of Houston.
-Ms. Lege was listed as a principal of the Managing Owner on March 30, 2017 and was listed as a principal of Invesco Advisors, Inc. on March 22, 2017.
+Ms. Lege was listed as a principal of the Managing Owner on March 30, 2017 and was listed as a principal of Invesco Advisers, Inc., a registered investment adviser affiliated with the Managing Owner, on March 22, 2017.

-Kelli Gallegos (48) has been Principal Financial and Accounting Officer - Investment Pools for the Managing Owner since September 2018.
+Kelli Gallegos (49) has been Principal Financial and Accounting Officer - Investment Pools for the Managing Owner since September 2018.
 Additionally, since September 2018, Ms. Gallegos has been Principal Financial and Accounting Officer - Investment Pools of Invesco Specialized Products, LLC (sponsor to a suite of currency exchange-traded funds, "ISP"), Head of North America Fund Reporting of Invesco, Ltd. ("Invesco", a global investment management company), and Vice President and Treasurer of Invesco Exchange Traded Fund Trust, Invesco Exchange-Traded Fund Trust II, Invesco India Exchange-Traded Fund Trust, Invesco Actively Managed Exchange-Traded Fund Trust, Invesco Actively Managed Exchange-Traded Commodity Fund Trust, and Invesco Exchange-Traded Self-Indexed Fund Trusts (each a registered investment company offering series of exchange-traded funds, the "Invesco ETFs").
 She also serves as Vice President (since March 2016), Principal Financial Officer (since March 2016) and Assistant Treasurer (since December 2008) for a suite of mutual funds advised by Invesco Advisers, Inc., a registered investment adviser (the "Invesco Funds").
 In her roles with the Managing Owner, ISP, Invesco, the Invesco ETFs and the Invesco Funds, Ms. Gallegos has financial and administrative oversight responsibilities for, and serves as Principal Financial Officer of the Invesco ETFs, the Trust, the Funds and the exchange-traded funds for which ISP serves as sponsor (the "CurrencyShares Trusts").
 Previously, she was Director of Fund Financial Services from December 2008 to September 2018, Assistant Treasurer for the Managing Owner from January 2013 to September 2018, Assistant Treasurer of ISP from April 2018 to September 2018, Assistant Treasurer for the Invesco ETFs from September 2014 to September 2018 and Assistant Vice President for the Invesco Funds from December 2008 to March 2016.
 In such roles, Ms. Gallegos managed the group of personnel responsible for the preparation of fund financial statements and other information necessary for shareholder reports, fund prospectuses, regulatory filings, and for the coordination and oversight of third-party service providers of the Fund, the Invesco ETFs, the Invesco Funds, and the CurrencyShares Trusts.
 Ms. Gallegos earned a BBA in accounting from Harding University in Searcy, AR.
 Ms. Gallegos was listed as a principal of the Managing Owner on September 25, 2018.